myathway-lab/Using-terraform-workspaces/README.md

 ## Summary ##

 1)  Using the terraform module with default workspace
-2)  What if we split the state file for each env to avoid those kinds of issues?
+2)  What if we split the state file
 3)  Lab

  <br>